OCA/field-service/fieldservice/readme/CONFIGURE.rst

 #.
 Select *Order* type to apply this stage to your orders.
 #.
 Additonally, you can set a color for the stage.

-You need to add attribute mention below with the tag <timeline> as base element.

-* colors (optional): it allows to set certain specific colors if the expressed condition (JS syntax) is met.
-* custom_color (optional): it allows to set custom color for fsm.stages example custom_color = "true".
-And there is minor condition to follow to implement this as.
-Define any one stage color condition like colors="#ffffff:stage_id=='New';"

 Field Service Areas
 ~~~~~~~~~~~~~~~~~~~